 Make It Easier to Find and Buy Insurance:

-Health reform also seeks to reduce health care costs overall by requiring people to take responsibility for purchasing insurance or pay a penalty, a provision that starts in 2014.
+Health reform also seeks to reduce health care costs overall by requiring people to take responsibility for purchasing insurance or pay a penalty, a provision that started in 2014.
 By encouraging more people to buy in, the individual mandate reduces insurance premiums by spreading risk over a wider population.
 The provision also makes sense as a matter of personally responsibility; those who don’t purchase insurance end up visiting emergency rooms without the ability to afford care, pushing the cost of their treatment on everyone else.

 Why Health Care Reform is Still Important:

 The new law will not cover every young adult or ensure that all covered young people receive quality insurance.
 Many young adults will end up with so-called catastrophic plans that offer minimal benefits before enrollees must pay a deductible of more than $6,000.
-In states that decide not to expand Medicaid, individuals making less the poverty level – under about $11,500 a year9 – could be left without an affordable option for coverage (although they will not have to pay a penalty for being uninsured).
+In states that decide not to expand Medicaid, individuals making less than the poverty level – under about $11,670 a year9 – could be left without an affordable option for coverage (although they will not have to pay a penalty for being uninsured).
 And undocumented young adults will not be able to purchase coverage on the new marketplaces – at full cost or with tax credits (they will also be exempt from the penalty).
 So there’s more work to do to ensure that every young American and every American has quality, affordable health coverage.

 - Find out why reform matters for you